UtrechtUniversity/UU_BSc_Geosciences_Data2/04_distributionsData/distributionsData.md

 *Obtain the mean and standard deviation for the temperature record.*

+For simplicity, we now assume our data is normally distributed.
 Now that we got the mean and standard deviation we can calculate the possibility of daily temperature exceeding certain thresholds.
 You can use the [stats.norm.cdf()](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.norm.html) function for this, and then provide the mean and standard deviation you found earlier.
+Make sure you understand what the number returned by cdf (cumulative distribution function) represents.

 #### Question 6